Skip to main content

 Overview

-Wolfia provides an MCP (Model Context Protocol) server that lets your internal users chat with Wolfia AI and search your organization’s knowledge base, documents, and Slack history directly from any MCP-compatible AI tool.
+The Model Context Protocol (MCP) server brings Wolfia AI into the tools your team already works in, so they can chat, search, and pull answers without leaving their editor or terminal.
 Authentication is handled via OAuth, so you sign in once with your existing Wolfia account and the client stays connected.
 The server is hosted at https://api.wolfia.com/mcp/ and uses mcp-remote as a thin stdio shim that most clients already know how to spawn.

 Supported clients